GrantKnight22/NASA-API/README.md

 Suppose I have a Rover class that represents a rover on Mars.
 The Rover class could have attributes such as `name`, `status`, and `max_sol`, as well as methods like `get_photos()` and `download_photos()`.

+## *License*
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code for personal or commercial purposes.